OcarCampos/SmartPlant/README.md

 # SmartPlant

-An Arduino-based smart plant monitoring and automated watering system.
+An Arduino-based garden monitoring and automated watering system.
 This project uses various sensors to monitor plant health and environmental conditions, with data visualization through ThingSpeak and automated watering functionality.

 ## Features